HANICA-DEA/vodagone/README.md

 ]
 ```

-* The property `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo""`
+* The field `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo""`

-If the query parameter `filter` is not-empty, only Abonnementen that contain the given filter string in either the `aanbieder` or `dienst` should be returned.
+If the query parameter `filter` is non empty, only Abonnementen that contain the given filter string in either the `aanbieder` or `dienst` should be returned.

 #### Abonnees